onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 VNF Heat Orchestration Template's Nested YAML file does not have a corresponding environment files, per OpenStack specifications.

-R-18224 The VNF Heat Orchestration Template **MUST** pass in as properties all parameter values associated with the nested heat file in the resource definition defined in the parent heat template.

 Output Parameters
 ~~~~~~~~~~~~~~~~~